qedpi/novelty-project/habits-project.md

 * limit light exposure 30 mins before sleep
 * learn / understand better a new word
 * daily exercise stretch
+* add learn a new song on the ukulele at least once a week

 ## Dailies
 ### Aesthetics